 - Use good ingredients.
 A dish like this with so few ingredients is definitely made better using a nice olive oil and good parmesan cheese.

 Whatever you do, you are going to love this sun dried tomato and kale pasta, it is light, bright and a refreshing break from the heavy sauces of winter.

-- 3 bunches of kale chopped, or a 1-pound bag of chopped kale
+- 1 ib kale chopped, or a 1-pound bag of chopped kale

-- 1/2 cup of oven roasted tomatoes see link above if you are unsure how to make these
+- ½ cup roasted tomatoes see link above if you are unsure how to make these

-- 4 cloves of garlic crushed or five cloves of roasted garlic smashed (it will be so soft, it will smash like butter)
+- 4 cloves garlic crushed; or five cloves of roasted garlic smashed (it will be so soft, it will smash like butter)